OFCCP Compliance Requirements For Federal Contractors

 Step 1: Review and Update Your Affirmative Action Plan (AAP)

 As the rules change, your Affirmative Action Plan (AAP) will need to be updated to reflect the new requirements.
-Make sure you are developing realistic, measurable goals for increasing diversity and inclusion within your company.
+Ensure that you are creating achievable and quantifiable objectives of enhancing diversity and inclusion in your company.

-You should also review your current AAP to ensure that it aligns with the new scope of contractors required to maintain one.
+AAP that you already have should also be reviewed to ensure that it integrates with the new scope of contractors who have to maintain one.

 Step 2: Conduct Pay Equity Audits